mikecbrant/verified-permissions-authorizer/docs/vp-14-ephemeral-vp-stacks-plan.md

 - Create/update/destroy ephemeral stacks of AVP resources for a given `stage` within a specified AWS account/region.
 - Stage names are provided (e.g., `pr-123`, `mike`, `demo-aug15`); stacks must be isolated by stage and account.
+  - Cognito is included for ephemerals.
+When Cognito email is enabled, SES identities/ARNs are provided by the consumer and referenced by the stack (not created by it).
+The SES identity must be in the same AWS account and Region as the Cognito User Pool; cross‑account sending requires SES authorization and is out of scope for the default flow.

 ### Non-functional requirements